-Correct coding and billing for evaluation and management (E&M) continues to stymie many practices.
-TrailBlazer, the Medicare contractor for Texas, has found these E&M codes to be most problematic among the claims it processes:
+Correct coding and billing for evaluation and management (E&M) stymies many practices.
+Medicare payers have identified these E&M codes, especially, as problematic:

 - New patient office or other outpatient visits — CPT codes 99201-99205